SysKitTeam/docs-point/releases/cloud/point-2023-09-07-release-note.md

 **Security & compliance dashboard and reports are available!** Visible from your new home screen, the dashboard pinpoints the most important vulnerabilities and misalignments with Microsoft 365 best practices.
 These checks will keep you aware and help you react promptly to maintain a secure and controlled environment.
 You will receive an overview of all checks, along with severity, the number of detected vulnerabilities, and the option to drill down for more details to decide if you want to take action to resolve a specific issue.

 {% hint style="information" %}
-Security & compliance dashboard is available to Syskit Point administrators only.
+The Security & Compliance dashboard is available to Syskit Point administrators only.
 {% endhint %}

 **With the new dashboard, important policy changes were introduced.**